ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/loops.markdown

 }
 ```

 As its name implies, this function is incomplete, but it should work in some cases.
-Let's try it out, and compare it to Zilch's built-in exponentiation operator.
+Let's try it out, and compare it to Nada's built-in exponentiation operator.

 - Add the following code to the `Initialize` function: